iled/gsimcli/docs/install.rst

   * `pandas <http://pandas.pydata.org>`__: 0.13.0 or higher
   * `DSS <https://sites.google.com/site/cmrpsoftware/geoms>`__: only the binary
   * `Wine <https://www.winehq.org>`__: only for \*nix systems

 .. note::

    pandas has a list of dependencies, some mandatory, other recommended and some other just optional.
-Although, you are highly encouraged to install them as they may be necessary in GSIMCLI.
+Although, you are highly encouraged to install all of them as they may be necessary in GSIMCLI.

-   On the other hand, if you installed Python through a packaged distribution, changes are that you already have those libraries.
+   Although, if you installed Python through a packaged distribution, chances are that you already have those libraries.